translationalneuromodeling/tapas/sem/README.md

 parametric distribution used for the hit time of the units.

 ### A note on the PROSA model
-In the PROSA model, the assumption that late prosaccades can be generated by a late unit is dropped.
+In the PROSA model, the assumption that prosaccades can be generated by a late unit is dropped.
 Instead, all prosaccades are early saccades.
 Because the PROSA model lacks late prosaccades, it has 2 parameters less than the SERIA model (parameters 7 and 8).
 The same set of parametric